Human rights in Canada: Freedom of peaceful assembly

-Freedom of peaceful assembly is protected by section 2(c) of the Canadian Charter of Rights and Freedoms guarantees to all Canadians freedom of peaceful assembly.
+Freedom of peaceful assembly is protected by section 2(c) of the Charter, which guarantees to all Canadians freedom of peaceful assembly.
 In 1987, the Supreme Court found in Reference Re Public Service Employee Relations Act (Alta), that although being written as a separate right, section 2(c) was closely related to freedom of expression.

 Recent controversies involving concerns about freedom of assembly in Canada include the eviction of Occupy Canada's protests from public parks in 2011, the possible effects of Bill C-51 on freedom of assembly, and CSIS surveillance of environmental and indigenous activists.

 Freedom of association

-Freedom of association is protected by section 2(d) of the Canadian Charter of Rights and Freedoms.
+Freedom of association is protected by section 2(d) of the Charter.
 This section provides Canadians the right to establish, belong to and maintain to any sort of organization unless that organization is otherwise illegal.
 This right only protects the right of individuals to form associations and not the activities of the associations themselves.

 Generally, this Charter right is used in the labour context where employees are given the right to associate with certain unions or other similar groups to represent their interests in labour disputes or negotiations.
 The Supreme Court also found in R. v.
 Advance Cutting & Coring Ltd. (2001), that the right to freedom of association also includes, at least to some degree, the freedom not to associate, but still upheld a law requiring all persons working in the province's construction industry to join a designated union.

+Equality protections

+Section 15 of the Charter is the constitutional guarantee of equality, before and under the law, and equal protection and equal benefit of the law.
+This guarantee of equality is general and open-ended, but specifically enumerates certain fundamental personal characteristics as protected: race, national or ethnic origin, colour, religion, sex, age or mental or physical disability.
+In addition, personal characteristics analogous to the enumerated ones can also be protected by section 15.
+The Supreme Court has identified two such analogous personal characteristics: sexual orientation and citizenship.